dxw/whippet-theme-template/README.md

     - `Theme/`
         - TODO
 - `assets/`
+    - This is where your raw assets live.
+Post-compilation files live in `build/`
     - `img/`
         - Place for raw images (they get minified by grunt and put in `build/img/`)
     - `js/`